- Oval Track Racing Books - Motorsports Art

 Fever Heat

-With Nick Adams, Jeannine Riley, Norman Alden, Vaughn Taylor
+with Nick Adams, Jeannine Riley, Norman Alden, Vaughn Taylor

 “Ace” Jones had been to the top of the dirt track circuits… but fortunes change.
 Ace was down and looking for a way out.
 Would he turn his back on a chance for one more big win?